-4. Describe the methods used to recruit, select, and train youth inspectors and adult supervisors.
+5b.
+Describe the methods used to recruit, select, and train youth inspectors.

-The office of the Attorney General used The Mississippi Teens Against Tobacco Access Instructional Manual (Revised 1998) as a basis for their manual.
+The Office of the Attorney General used The Mississippi Teens Against Tobacco Access Instructional Manual (Revised 1998) as a basis for their manual.
 It is called Tobacco Compliance and Enforcement Manual.
 Another tool used for training is the consummated version of TEENS TAKING ACTION!
-(A Guide to Conducting Tobacco Compliance Checks) video.
-Youth were recruited from the local community.
-Fliers were sent out recruiting youth and others were found through word of mouth.
+(A Guide to Conducting Tobacco Compliance Checks video) Youth were recruited from the local community.
+Fliers were sent out to recruit youth and other youth were found through word of mouth.
 The youth are selected by choosing those who appear to be their actual age.
-Once recruited, the Attorney General's office conducted training on completion of forms following inspections and the importance of attempting to find all outlets on the list.
+Once recruited, the Attorney General's office conducts training on completion of forms following inspections and the importance of attempting to find all outlets on the list.
 In general, the training lasts one to two hours and is completed by the officers with individual youth.
-Most of the youth utilized for Synar are the same youth used year round for the state checks.
+Most of the youth utilized for Synar are the same youth used year round for the state compliance checks.
 Therefore, they are already trained prior to participating in Synar inspections.

-5. Are there specific legal or procedural requirements instituted by the State to address the issue of youth inspectors' immunity when conducting inspections?
+6. Are there specific legal or procedural requirements instituted by the state to address the issue of youth inspectors' immunity when conducting inspections?

 a.
+Legal

+☐ Yes ⊠ No (If Yes, please describe.)

+b.
+Procedural

-Legal Yes No (If Yes, please describe.) b.
-Procedural Yes No (If Yes, please describe.)
+🗌 Yes 🖾 No (If Yes, please describe.)

-6. Are there specific legal or procedural requirements instituted by the State to address the issue of the safety of youth inspectors during all aspects of the Synar inspection process?
+- 7. Are there specific legal or procedural requirements instituted by the state to address the issue of the safety of youth inspectors during all aspects of the Synar inspection process? - a.
+Legal b.
+Procedural

-a.
-Legal Yes No (If Yes, please describe.) b.
-Procedural Yes No (If Yes, please describe.)
+(If Yes, please describe.)

+🗌 Yes 🖾 No (If Yes, please describe.)

-7. Are there any other legal or procedural requirements the State has regarding how inspections are to be conducted (e.g., age of youth inspector, time of inspections, training that must occur)?
+- 8. Are there any other legal or procedural requirements the state has regarding how inspections are to be conducted (e.g., age of youth inspector, time of inspections, training that must occur)?

+- a.
+Legal

+□ Yes ⊠ No

-a.
-Legal Yes No (If Yes, please describe.) b.
-Procedural Yes No (If Yes, please describe.)
+(If Yes, please describe.)

+b.
+Procedural

+□ Yes ⊠ No